WashU-Astroparticle-Lab/straxion/tests/README.md

 1. Check that your test data directory exists and contains the expected files
 2. Verify the file naming convention matches `<RUN>-ch<CHANNEL>.bin`
-3. Ensure the binary files are in the correct format expected by the DAQReader
+3. Ensure the binary files are in the correct format expected by the NX3LikeReader
 4. Check that the configuration parameters (record_length, fs) match your data

 For more detailed debugging, use the standalone example script: